-Update 2022: Malaysia has reopened its international borders from 1 April 2022.
+Update Jan 2024: Malaysia reopened its international borders on 1 April 2022.
 Get Malaysian government’s complete rules for travelers planning to visit Malaysia on the official Ministry of Foreign Affairs Tourism website.
 I’ve also listed down the guidelines and compliances in this article on Kinabatangan river wildlife.
 My guide to Malaysia visa for Indians is recommended, too.

 Penang is a spicy potpourri of Chinese, Malay, and Indian ethnicities.
 But I didn’t realize how thick this gravy of cultural mix is until I went to Penang.

 On my first day in Penang, I stayed in a Chinese guesthouse, ate rice and fish curry at a Muslim Malay restaurant, and my evening stroll took me to Indian food stalls proudly flaunting crispy samosas.